judefdiv/gdscpp/README.md

 ```

 ## Notes
 The library main goals to aid development of the ColdFlux team IARPA contract SuperTools

-Author - JF de Villiers (Stellenbosch University)
+Author -

+Text and nodes are not fully supported.

+AREF and box is currently not supported.